Berea-College-CSC-226/t04-main/Answers/t04_vaughtk_tuckerc_questions.md

 1.b.
 Briefly describe any logic changes you made in your code, and why you made them.

 ```
-    Added a .lower() to allow more flexible input, added an else: statement to handle other input
+    Added a .lower() to allow more flexible input, added an else: statement to handle other input, and added return True and False statements to decide whether to proceed to another function
 ```